PrakashExp/Academizer/README.md

 ### How to run

 - Install Docker from the following URL - [click here](https://www.docker.com/products/docker-desktop)
 - Install docker-compose [click here](https://docs.docker.com/compose/install/#install-compose)
 - Clone this repository
 - Locate the project folder in terminal

-- run `docker-compose up` in the terminal.
+- run `docker compose up` in the terminal.
 - Then locate to the address http://localhost/
 - That's it :)

 ### Defaults